mentice/docker-jobber/README.md

 ==============================
 > *Twas buildy in the softly woves did gen and gitter in the web...*

-Docker Jobber (`jobber`) is a command line interface (CLI) application for managing machine learning workflows using Docker.
+Docker Jobber (`jobber`) is a light-weight command line interface (CLI) application for managing machine learning workflows using Docker.

 ![workflow](./docs/images/workflow.png)